twiddlingbits/anthonys-early-code/index.md

 [All of my early software and a more complete history](https://github.com/ajwood1965/anthony-code-history/#readme) is available on Git Hub.

-On this web site I have highlighted four of my favorite programs from this time.
+Here I have highlighted four of my favorite programs from this time.
    - Perfect Sound - Sound Sampler for Amiga - junior in college.
    - Lunar Lander - A Commodore 64 game I sold while a senior in high school.
-   - Germany 1942 - Text Adventure for TRS-80 - 10th grade (ish)
+   - Germany 1942 - Text Adventure for TRS-80 - 12th grade
    - Battle Star Galactica - game for PDP-11 -  8th grade

 # Perfect Sound